 On a very cold night I decided to do an expermiment, and switched from heat-pump to electric furnace only (so-called "Emergency Heat" on a heat-pump thermostat).
 The graph below shows the results.
 The switch over occurred at 3 am.
 The outside temperature remained fairly constant, and was 9F (heat-pump period) to 8F (electric furnace only).
 The intake temperature averaged 63F, showing that the inside temperature did not change appreciably over this period.

-Inspection of the duty cycles readily tell the story, during this
+Inspection of the duty cycles readily tell the story, during

 experiment, it was more efficient to use the heat-pump than the